MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.Taos.Hub.Windows.DiscoveredApps

-This event gets triggered whenever the app gets booted.This event is used to record the number of installed apps in Office hub for the current user.
+This event gets triggered whenever the app gets booted.
+This event is used to record the number of installed apps in Office hub for the current user.

 The following fields are collected: